 55. Applications for registration under s.
 53 or 54

-(1) An organisation seeking registration under section 53 or 54 shall lodge in the office of the Registrar —
+(1) An organisation seeking registration under section 53 or 54 must lodge in the office of the Registrar —

 (a) a list of the officers of the organisation with their addresses; and

-(b) 3 copies of the rules of the organisation; and
+(b) a copy of the rules of the organisation; and

-(c) the prescribed form of application.
+(c) the approved form of application.

-(2) When the organisation has complied with the requirements of subsection (1) the Registrar shall publish in the required manner —
+(2) When the organisation has complied with the requirements of subsection (1) the Registrar must publish in the required manner —

 (a) a notice of the application; and

-(b) a copy of such rules of the organisation as relate to the qualification of persons for membership of the organisation and, without limiting the generality thereof, including any rule by which the area of the State within which the organisation operates, or intends to operate, is limited; and
+(b) a copy of such rules of the organisation as relate to the qualification of persons for membership of the organisation and, without limiting the generality of this paragraph, including any rule by which the area of the State within which the organisation operates, or intends to operate, is limited; and

 (c) notice that any person who objects to the registration of the organisation and who, having given notice of that objection within the time and in the manner prescribed, satisfies the Commission in Court Session that the person has a sufficient interest in the matter, may appear and be heard in objection to the application.

-(3) An application under this section shall not be listed for hearing before the Commission in Court Session until after the expiration of 30 days from the day on which the matters referred to in subsection (2) are first published.
+(3) An application under this section must not be listed for hearing before the Commission in Court Session until after the expiration of 30 days from the day on which the matters referred to in subsection (2) are first published.

 (4) Notwithstanding that an organisation complies with section 53(1) or 54(1) or that the Commission in Court Session is satisfied for the purposes of section 53(2) or 54(2), the Commission in Court Session must refuse an application by the organisation under this section unless it is satisfied that —